-- Ancillary activities, such as mailing, copying, filing, faxing, drive time, or supervisory/ administrative activities are not billable.
-The administrative costs of these activities and other normal and customary business overhead costs have been included in the reimbursement rate for billable activities. - Time spent with the participant or guardian for social reasons are not considered billable time, unless billable case management activities are also occurring.
-Incidental contact and social exchanges are part of conducting and building a business and offering customer service, and are not considered a case management service by the Centers for Medicare and Medicaid Services (CMS). - Time spent acquiring continuing education units. - Travel time, which has already been included as part of the rate for the service.
+- Ancillary activities, such as mailing, copying, filing, faxing, drive time, or supervisory/ administrative activities.
+The administrative costs of these activities and other normal and customary business overhead costs have been included in the reimbursement rate for billable activities.

+- Time spent with the participant or guardian for social reasons, unless billable case management activities are also occurring.
+Incidental contact and social exchanges are part of conducting and building a business and offering customer service, and are not considered a case management service by the Centers for

+- Medicare and Medicaid Services (CMS). - Time spent acquiring continuing education units. - Travel time, which has already been included as part of the rate for the service.